 The Mani people are charming and hospitable.
 In bygone days however Mani witnessed many blood feuds.
 An intricate feudal society combined with many families trying to eke a living out of very poor agricultural land meant that there were frequent clashes between families.
 Strongholds or towers were built for protection.
 Families would hide inside their tower in an attempt to escape the wrath of their enemies.
 Frequently these feuds (between the male family members only) would last for years.

-It is also on the doorstep of one of the most important sites in Greece- Diros Caves which is one of the earliest inhabited places in Greece.
-Here you can travel by boat through the caverns admiring the fantastic stalagmites and stalactites
+Limeni is Areopolis' traditional port and a lovely little village, another great base for exploring the Mani.
+Its picturesque bay is characterized by a harbour with bobbing fishing boats, a charming row of houses and a very pretty castle.
+It's also on the doorstep of the Diros Caves, one of the earliest inhabited places in Greece.
+Here you can travel by boat through the caverns admiring the fantastic stalagmites and stalactites.

 Kardamili is a quaint village by the sea in the outer Mani region of the Peloponnese.
 The sea here is clear and clean and there are a few lovely pebbly beaches in the area backed by olive groves.